xmlongan/ajdmom/docs/source/theory.rst

 * :math:`(n_3,n_4,n_5)=(0,0,2)` reduces to :math:`(n_3, n_4)=(0,2)`,
   i.e., :math:`E[I_{n-1,t}^{2}|v_{n-1}]`.

-.. note:: The two recursive equations :math:numref:`ito-moment-i` and :eq:`ito-moment-ii` can be used to compute the central moment of any order of :math:`y_{n-1,t}` recursively, from lower order ones to high order ones.
+.. note:: The two recursive equations and can be used to compute the central moment of any order of :math:`y_{n-1,t}` recursively, from lower order ones to high order ones.
 For example, we can start with the combinations :math:`\{(n_3,n_4,n_5), l=1\}`, then